-It was during her recovery that she started noticing a pattern: Consuming greens like spinach, kale, and something called blue-green algae (more on that later) directly correlated how she felt.
+It was during her recovery that she started noticing a pattern: Consuming greens like spinach, kale, and something called blue-green algae (more on that later) directly correlated with how she felt.
 The more greens she had, the less nauseous and weak she was—and she knew it wasn’t a coincidence.
 Thus, 8G was born—the fizzy green tablet that wants to replace your juice addiction.
 I met with Lady Russell on a balmy morning in Los Angeles to learn more about this supplement, and how it may just change the way we consume greens forever.

-According to Russell, 8G is different from other supplements because it tastes delicious (I can personally vouch for this), has zero added sugars, and is just nine calories—all of that on top of the fact that it gives you a big dose of eight essential greens in just a few gulps.
-“I created 8G because I wanted to make getting greens easy, tasty and affordable,” Russell tells me.
+According to Russell, 8G stands out compared to other supplements because it tastes delicious (I can personally vouch for this), has zero added sugars, and is just nine calories—all of that on top of the fact that it gives you a big dose of eight essential greens in just a few gulps.
+“I created 8G because I wanted to make getting greens easy, tasty, and affordable,” Russell tells me.
 “Not everyone has the time to make a green juice, a smoothie, or make the healthy choice with their nutrition.”
 Like other fizzy drinks, all you have to do is drop it in a glass of water (the colder, the better in my opinion if you care about taste), let it fizz, then drink it.

 In case you haven’t deduced it, 8G stands for eight greens, and those eight greens have all been hand-selected by Russell.
 “I wasn’t going to make 8G unless these exact eight greens were included, particularly the blue-green algae,” she says.
 “As my doctors have stated, blue-green algae is commonly known as the most powerful green there is as it is the only 100% non–man-manipulated green.”
-She explains to me that when she was extremely sick, she consumed high amounts of these nutrient-dense greens and called their effect on her body “truly life changing.”
+She explains to me that when she was extremely sick, she consumed high amounts of these nutrient-dense greens and called their effect on her body “truly life-changing.”
 “I would be almost dizzy by 10 a.m. from how debilitated my body was, and using large amounts of blue-green algae was the first time I could make it to lunch and not have to cancel every single dinner plan,” she says.
-The other greens in the tablets are spinach, wheatgrass, kale, spirulina, chlorella, barley grass, and aloe vera, which go through a process of dehydration to be condensed into the tablets; other ingredients are ascorbic acid; niacin; vitamins B3, B5 and B12; zinc; sodium bicarbonate; and potassium bicarbonate.
+The other greens in the tablets are spinach, wheatgrass, kale, spirulina, chlorella, barley grass, and aloe vera, which go through a process of dehydration to be condensed into the tablets.
+Other ingredients are ascorbic acid; niacin; vitamins B3, B5, and B12; zinc; sodium bicarbonate; and potassium bicarbonate.

-Her customers praise 8G for things like helping their picky kids get a boost of essential greens to improving their own skin and energy levels.
+Her customers praise 8Greens for things like helping their picky kids get a boost of essential greens to improving their own skin and energy levels.
 I personally can attest to both 8G’s tastiness (it’s sightly sweet, and tastes more or less like a soft drink) and ease of use.
-In fact, as someone who’s not that into drinking water (I know, I’m terrible), 8G has actually made me drink more water because it makes plain water taste better.
+In fact, as someone who’s not that into drinking water (I know, I’m terrible), 8Greens has actually made me drink more water because it makes plain water taste better.